 We are holding a series of workshops around Britain to help shape the 2017 British Woodlands Survey 2017 (BWS2017).
 If you are a woodland owner, forest manager, forestry business owner, land agent or have other related interests, and you are interested in helping shape the future of forestry, please read on.

 BWS2017 is led by researchers from Forest Research, Sylva Foundation, University of Oxford and Woodland Trust.
-Funding for BWS2017 is provided by Scottish Forestry Trust, Forestry Commission Scotland, and Woodland Trust.
+Funding is provided by Scottish Forestry Trust, Forestry Commission Scotland, and Woodland Trust.